Liscxj/Sherwin-Williams-Recommender-/README.md

 ---
  **Gathering Data**

 My data was sourced from the Sherwin-Williams website, where Product Data Sheets (PDS) are readily available for all paint products.
-My secondary source of data was sourced from the Sherwin-Williams Paint Grades Guide.
+A secondary data source used was the Sherwin-Williams Paint Grades Guide.
+Using these two data sources, I created a master database that housed the collected data and key product attributes, later transforming the data into CSV files for use throughout the project

 Sherwin-Williams PDS Website Link: https://www.sherwin-williams.com/painting-contractors/products/data-sheets?msockid=0af8c3a5954466053fa3d76c94ea67ce